lucide

 Both libraries offer easy integration, but Font-Awesome requires a kit code, while Lucide uses a simpler approach with data attributes.

-The choice between the two depends on project requirements, budget constraints, and personal preferences for icon design and implementation complexity.
+The choice between the two depends on project requirements, such as the need for a vast icon library versus a lighter, more straightforward solution.

 Material Design icons by Google (Material Symbols)